 Why Consider Treatment at Twelve Oaks Recovery Center

 If not properly treated, stimulant abuse and addiction can have a devastating impact on a person’s physical, psychological, and socioeconomic wellbeing.
 Physically, stimulant abuse can lead to heart and lung damage, kidney failure, gastrointestinal problems, and sexual dysfunction.
 Psychologically, the effects of chronic stimulant abuse can include anxiety, paranoia, depression, as well as cognitive deficiencies such as problems with concentration, and abstract thinking.
 The effects of this physical and mental damage are likely to include decreased performance in school and at work and an inability to maintain healthy interpersonal relationships.
-Ultimately, the results of untreated chronic stimulant abuse can include academic expulsion, job loss, irreparably damaged relationships, financial problems, legal jeopardy, and social isolation.
+Ultimately without proper treatment and rehab, the results of untreated chronic stimulant abuse can include academic expulsion, job loss, irreparably damaged relationships, financial problems, legal jeopardy, and social isolation.

 Types of Treatment Offered at Twelve Oaks Recovery Center